mav-rik/facerestore_cf/readme.md

 If running the portable windows version of ComfyUI, run embedded_install.bat Windows users not running the portable version can run install.bat.
 Linux and mac users can run install.sh.
-If the install fails for whatever reason, you'll need to work out how to install opencv-python yourself (you'll get a cv2 not found error otherwise)
+If the install fails for whatever reason, you'll need to work out how to install opencv-python yourself (you'll get a cv2 not found error otherwise).
+If you are using Python3.12 or higher version, please use `requirements_312.txt`.